MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 #### Correctly size Azure Data Explorer clusters to optimize performance

-The recommendation **Right-size Azure Data Explorer clusters for optimal performance** is given to a cluster whose size or VM SKU aren't performance-optimized.
-This recommendation is based on parameters such as its data capacity as well as CPU and ingestion utilization during the last week.
-You can improve the performance by correctly sizing to the recommended cluster configuration using [scale up](manage-cluster-vertical-scaling.md) or [scale out](manage-cluster-horizontal-scaling.md) to the recommended cluster configuration.
+The recommendation **right-size Azure Data Explorer clusters for optimal performance** is given to a cluster whose size or VM SKU aren't performance-optimized.
+This recommendation is based on parameters such as its data capacity, and CPU and ingestion utilization during the last week.
+You can improve the performance by correctly sizing to the recommended cluster configuration using [scale-up](manage-cluster-vertical-scaling.md) and [scale-out](manage-cluster-horizontal-scaling.md).

 It's recommended to use [optimized autoscale configuration](manage-cluster-horizontal-scaling.md#optimized-autoscale).
-If you're using optimized autoscale and you see the size recommendation on your cluster, either your current VM SKU or the optimized autoscale minimum and maximum instance count boundaries aren't optimized.
+If you use optimized autoscale and you see the size recommendation on your cluster, either your current VM SKU or the optimized autoscale minimum and maximum instance count boundaries aren't optimized.
 The recommended instance count should be included in your defined boundaries.

 #### Update cache policy for Azure Data Explorer tables

-The **review Azure Data Explorer table cache-period (policy) for better performance** recommendation is given for a cluster that requires a different look-back period (time filter) or a cache policy increase.
+The **review Azure Data Explorer table cache-period (policy) for better performance** recommendation is given for a cluster that requires a different look-back period (time filter) or a greater cache policy.
 This recommendation is based on the queries look-back period during the past 30 days.
 Most of the queries that ran in the last 30 days accessed data that wasn't in the cache, which may increase your query run-time.
 You see the top 10 tables that accessed out-of-cache data ordered by query percentage.